 - Remember to protect any new growth from late frosts.

-- As certain plants are more vulnerable to frost than others, ask us if you are not sure whether to prune it now.
+- Certain plants are more vulnerable to frost than others, so ask us if you are not sure whether to prune it now.

 To me, pruning finally heralds the arrival of spring in only a way that nature can.
 There is something therapeutic about trimming back the old to make space for the new, a bit like spring cleaning for the garden and for one’s soul.
 But enough talking, time to start pruning.